-Additionally, they were doctrinally sound; they had tested certain false teachers who claimed to be apostles, but were not.
+Additionally, they were doctrinally sound.
+They had tested certain false teachers who claimed to be apostles but were not.
 Clearly, these brethren practiced church discipline.
-Finally, the Ephesians had persevered for the Lord’s name sake, and they had not grown tired of serving the Master (2:2, 3).
+Finally, the Ephesians had persevered for the Lord’s name sake, and they had not grown tired of serving the Master (Rev. 2:2, 3).

-Though the church in Smyrna had been subjected to severe persecution by those who feigned a relationship to Judaism, and though they were economically destitute (cf. Hebrews 10:34), these saints were spiritually rich in their service to the Son of God (2:9).
-Clearly they were wealthy in good works (1 Timothy 6:18).
+Though the church in Smyrna had been subjected to severe persecution by those who feigned a relationship to Judaism and though they were economically destitute (cf. Heb.
+10:34), these saints were spiritually rich in their service to the Son of God (Rev. 2:9).
+Clearly they were wealthy in good works (1 Tim.
+6:18).

-In Pergamum, the children of God held fast the Lord’s name; they did not deny his faith even though one of their number had suffered martyrdom.
-They were a courageous group (2:13).
+In Pergamum, the children of God held fast the Lord’s name.
+They did not deny his faith even though one of their number had suffered martyrdom.
+They were a courageous group (Rev. 2:13).

 The church in Thyatira had several praise-worthy qualities.
-Unlike Ephesus, their love shown brightly, and that devotion expressed itself in service.
+Unlike Ephesus, their love shined brightly, and that devotion expressed itself in service.
 Too, their faith (confidence, trust) was firm, and this allowed them to endure tribulation.
-Finally, these Christians had not simply “held their own” against their persecutors; actually, they had grown spiritually—their latter works were more than the first (2:19).
+Finally, these Christians had not simply “held their own” against their persecutors.
+Actually, they had grown spiritually so that their latter works were more than the first (Rev. 2:19).

 Sardis was mostly a tragedy.
 There was no word of general praise for this church.
-There is but a brief recognition that a few souls in this city had remained pure; they had not defiled their spiritual attire (3:4).
+There is but a brief recognition that a few souls in this city had remained pure.
+They had not defiled their spiritual attire (Rev. 3:4).

-Though the church in Philadelphia had “little power,” possibly suggesting it was small in number, saints had faithfully kept the Lord’s word, and had not denied his name.
-For this they were praised (3:8).
+Though the church in Philadelphia had “little power,” possibly suggesting it was small in number, saints had faithfully kept the Lord’s word and had not denied his name.
+For this they were praised (Rev. 3:8).

 While Jesus was happy to render praise where praise was due, it is also a fact that he was compelled to rebuke church flaws as well.
 And from such descriptives we can learn the sort of attitudes and conduct that must be avoided.
 Again, though, we note that there was no word of censure for either Smyrna or Philadelphia—a remarkable commentary on the maturity of these two churches.